itsjeffro/deploy/README.md

 ```

 Next, you will need to register the package's service provider class under the providers array
-in the config/app.php congifuration file.
+in the config/app.php configuration file.

 ```
 Deploy\DeployServiceProvider::class